MECH3750/2022-Tutorials/Week_02/README.md

 [^1]: This is similar notation to what you've seen previously, and means that
-    the number of operations increases linearly with $n$
+    the number of operations increases linearly with n